riversdark/riversdark.github.io/content/post/lgts.md

 In the previous models, to capture the local variation, we first used a Markov process, in which we modeled the local variation as the change in global trend; then, since we also have some predictors corresponding to each time period, we also added a regression component.
 But we didn't introduce seasonality to the model, because there doesn't seem to be any such feature present in this specific data set.
 However, if the data are indeed seasonal, we can also add new components to address this.

 Still, seasonality can be represented in infinitely many different ways, and in our modeling framework, there remains the question of how seasonality should be incorporated into it.
 Should it be an additional component, like the regression component we have just added, to capture extra local variation, or should it be an enhancing factor, that impacts that outcome by changing the global trend?
-In the next section we first introduce a multiplicative seasonality, which affects the outcome by increasing or dereasing the global trend, and in the section that follows, we'll introduce an additive seasonality as an independent component.
+In the next section we first introduce a multiplicative seasonality, which affects the outcome by increasing or decreasing the global trend, and in the section that follows, we'll introduce an additive seasonality as an independent component.

 ## Adding multiplicative seasonality to the model {#adding-multiplicative-seasonality-to-the-model}